 So if your iPhone, iPad, or iPod has problems with installation, communication, connectivity, camera, and battery or power, check out this guide first and see if you can solve the problem on your own.

-We’re updating this article regularly, so if your problem isn’t listed, please add it to the comments section.
+If your problem isn’t listed, please add it to the comments section.

 Please share your favorite tips, tricks, and tune-ups or send your comments with screenshots, etc. to [email protected]